zackmdavis/Less_Wrong_Drafts/aiming_for_convergence_is_like_discouraging_betting.md

 In _some_ sense, this is kind of unobjectionable: you do want to make trades that bring the market price closer to your subjective probability, and in the process, you should take into account that other traders are also already doing this.

 But interpreted another way, the advice is backwards: traders make money by finding _divergences_ where their own beliefs are more accurate than the market's.
-The markets in which your fellow traders are aiming for convergence on the correct probability are precisely the markets that you shouldn't trade in.
 Every trade is an expression of the belief that your counterparty is _not_ aiming to converge on the correct probability—that there's a sucker at every table, and that _this time it isn't you_.

 (This is with respect to the sense of "aiming" in which an archer "aiming" an arrow at a target might not hit it every time, but we say that their "aim" is good insofar as they _systematically_ tend to hit the target, that any misses are best modeled by a random error term that can't be predicted.
 Similarly, the market might not always be right, but if you can _predict_ when the market is wrong, the traders must not have been "aiming" correctly from your perspective.)

 So why is the advice "behave as if your interlocutors are also aiming for convergence on truth", rather than "seek out conversations where you don't think your interlocutors are aiming to converge on truth, because those are exactly the conversations where you have something substantive to say instead of already having converged"?

-(For example, the reason I'm writing a blog post contesting Sabien's Fifth Guideline of "Aim for convergence on truth [...]" and not the First Guideline of "Don't say straightforwardly false things", is because I think the Fifth Guideline is importantly wrong, and the First Guideline seems fine.)
+(For example, the reason I'm writing the present blog post contesting Sabien's Fifth Guideline of "Aim for convergence on truth [...]" and not the First Guideline of "Don't say straightforwardly false things", is because I think the Fifth Guideline is importantly wrong, and the First Guideline seems fine.)

 Sabien's guidelines are explicitly [disclaimed to be shorthand](https://www.lesswrong.com/posts/XPv4sYrKnPzeJASuk/basics-of-rationalist-discourse-1#Prelude__On_Shorthand) that it [sometimes makes sense to violate](https://www.lesswrong.com/posts/XPv4sYrKnPzeJASuk/basics-of-rationalist-discourse-1#What_does_it_mean_for_something_to_be_a__guideline__); the post helpfully includes another 900 words elaborating on how the Fifth Guideline should be interpreted.
 Unfortunately, the additional exposition does not seem to clarify matters.
 Sabien writes: